-I did not think that the manner in which we farm and raise our animals was out of the ordinary, it just seemed, to us, the right way of doing things and treating animals: in a loving and humane manner.
+I did not think that the manner in which we farm and raise our animals was out of the ordinary, it just seemed, to me, the right way of doing things and treating animals: in a loving and humane manner.

 The times they are a changin'. ..
-I know there are others like us out there and more people are becoming aware that there are alternatives to ways of doing things such as raising livestock.
+I know there are others like me out there and more people are becoming aware that there are alternatives to ways of doing things such as raising livestock.

 I raise goats in a humane, natural & holistic manner.
 I treat my animals with the love, dignity and the respect they deserve.
 I try to understand my animals and care for for them as naturally as possible, keeping in mind, that letting "Nature take it's course" is not always the correct choice.
 Domesticated animals and livestock have been altered by man through breeding, they are not wild creatures, and often need our help.
 We altered them, so it is our responsibility to care for them properly.

 By having my own milk goats I am not supporting Factory Farming (in this case, Factory Farmed milk and dairy: that use cruel and inhumane production methods).
 I am encouraging others to not support cruel farming as well.

 Because I raise dairy goats, I do have kids each year.
 I sell my goats to people wishing to have their own milkers to supply wholesome and humane milk and dairy products for their families.
 I also sell goats to small organic dairies who are trying to produce milk and cheese in a humane manner.
 Also see: Selling Goats